Diversity & Equity Advisory Board

 A resource for staff and faculty

 Colorado College is committed to working to become an anti-racist institution.
 As part of this effort, CC recently underwent an external review of racism, led by Professor Roger Worthington (University of Maryland).
-You can find Dr. Worthington's interim report here.
+You can find more information about the external review of racism here

 Next Meeting's Agenda

 Agenda Block 1

 II.
 Diversity and Equity Advisory Board overall mission

 May 2019 meeting minutes for extra review if desired:

 V. Announcements/New business